Successfully Changing or Managing Dog Behavior Issues

 Excessive Barking

-Excessive barking is one major complaint about dogs. but regardless of the cause, anyone who's ever had a a neighbour with a dog that hangs around barking all day can attest to how exhausting and frustrating it can be!
-There are to help us deal with excessive barking but the better solution is to figure out why the dog is barking so much and then rectify the situation.
+Excessive barking is one major complaint about dogs.
+Dogs bark for a lot of reasons but regardless of the cause, anyone who's ever had a a neighbour with a dog that hangs around barking all day can attest to how exhausting and frustrating it can be!
+There are dog barking laws / bylaws to help us deal with excessive barking but the better solution is to figure out why the dog is barking so much and then rectify the situation.
 It could be simple boredom or lack of exercise, or there could be people / animals / noises / etc. that are causing too much stimulation.

 Poor Dog-to-Dog Manners

-Similarly frustrating - and even frightening - are pets that don't display proper .
+Similarly frustrating - and even frightening - are pets that don't display proper dog park behavior.
 In any area where dogs are allowed to mingle with one another, good dog park etiquette is necessary in order to maintain the peace.
 It's not just the 'embarassment factor' - it's a safety issue for the dog itself, the other pets at the park, and the people too.
-Behavior that's sometimes seen at dog parks includes , , and .
+Behavior that's sometimes seen at dog parks includes dominent behavior, dogs jumping up on people, and fearful dogs.

 Behavior Problems At Home

-Dogs can show behavior problems at home too. are common, particularly in puppies.
-Timid dogs sometimes display - but there are many reasons why bladder problems can occur in dogs, including medical reasons.
-Special-needs dogs can sometimes have their own set of issues, including or potentially .
+Dogs can show behavior problems at home too.
+Chewing problems are common, particularly in puppies.
+Timid dogs sometimes display bladder problems - but there are many reasons why bladder problems can occur in dogs, including medical reasons.
+Special-needs dogs can sometimes have their own set of issues, including deaf dog problems or potentially aggressive behavior in senior dogs.

 Managing Behavior Issues in Dogs